cf73/idisaved2/content/collections/pages/language.md

         text: poetical
       -
         type: text
-        text: "\_use of language intends to inspire and deepen consciousness to expand and broaden understanding.\_These three uses relate in a concentric relationship, starting in the center with the immediate need to represent, and then expands to color information subjectively, or then to objectively stimulate expanded perceptions.
+        text: "\_use of language serves to inspire and deepen consciousness to expand and broaden understanding.\_These three uses relate in a concentric relationship, starting in the center with the immediate need to represent, and then expands to color information subjectively, or then to objectively stimulate expanded perceptions.
 As a concentric dynamic this also means the basic need to communicate is present in all three.\_"
 parent: dbd1153f-3f19-41bb-b311-8d6df1059f80
 updated_by: a726f1e0-85b0-48e3-939b-db6b8482c1d0
-updated_at: 1678065030
+updated_at: 1695512942
-intro_movie: 23language-1.5s.m4v
+intro_movie: 23lang-480.mov
 ---